magic-research/PLLaVA/README.md

 #### Set up Evaluation Data

-Make sure you set up the "DATAS" directory as [here](DATA.md#evaluation-data--others), then you would be able to run the inference with fortune!
+Make sure you set up the "DATAS" directory as [here](DATA.md#evaluation-data--others), we have uploaded the evaluation data we used for ease of starting.
+Then you would be able to run the inference with fortune!
 The evaluation data directory of DATAS would look like:

 ```
 DATAS/: